KTH-PDC/snic-irods-userdocs/source/Using_Swestore_iRODS.rst

 From a web browser
 ^^^^^^^^^^^^^^^^^^^
+ Davrods
-Swestore iRODS is accessible in your web browser as a simple directory index interface at https://webdav-iRODS.swestore.se/.
+  Swestore iRODS is accessible in your web browser as a simple directory index interface at https://irods-webdav.swestore.se:8003/.
   To browse private data you need to authenticate with your username and password.

- * **Projects** are organized under the /projects directory as https://webdav-iRODS.swestore.se/projects/YOUR_PROJECT_NAME/.
+ * **Projects** are organized under the /projects directory as https://irods-webdav.swestore.se:8003/projects/YOUR_PROJECT_NAME/.
- * **Home** can be accessed at https://webdav-iRODS.swestore.se/home/YOUR_USER_NAME/.
+ * **Home** can be accessed at https://irods-webdav.swestore.se:8003/home/YOUR_USER_NAME/.
- * **Public** can be accessed at https://webdav-iRODS.swestore.se/home/public/.
+ * **Public** can be accessed at https://irods-webdav.swestore.se:8003/home/public/.

+ EMC Metalnx
+  The EMC Metalnx is an administrative and metadata management user interface (UI) for iRODS.
+You can access it at https://irods-web.swestore.se